 According to the National Internet Information Office, China has closed over 130 such websites this year.

-over 4,000 microblog accounts have been found to be fraudulent, falsely assuming identities ranging from education institutes to news organisations to celebrities, Xinhua reported.
+Also, over 4,000 microblog accounts have been found to be fraudulent, falsely assuming identities ranging from education institutes to news organisations to celebrities, Xinhua reported.

-relate to criminal offences, and the personnel involved are under investigation by law enforcement authorities, the National Internet Information Office said.
+Some of these cases relate to criminal offences, and the personnel involved are under investigation by law enforcement authorities, the National Internet Information Office said.

 The office will maintain a heavy-handed approach against internet fraud and blackmailing, it added.